emjohn612/linux_config/README.md

 ## Step 4
 ### Clone catalog app to Apache2
-* create new directory FlaskApp
+* Create new directory FlaskApp
-* clone catalog app from github as FlaskApp in the FlaskApp directory
+* Clone catalog app from github as FlaskApp in the FlaskApp directory
-* rename project.py to __init__.py
+* Rename project.py to __init__.py

 ## Change path of all client_secrets.json in __init__.py file
-* change path to: /var/www/FlaskApp/FlaskApp/client_secrets.json
+* Change path to: /var/www/FlaskApp/FlaskApp/client_secrets.json

 ## Setup database
 * Install PostgreSQL